Return to Mayberry: Plot

-With Barney's opponent Woods now running an aggressive campaign to discredit Barney, Howard and Opie try to convince Andy to re-enter the race.
+With Barney's opponent Woods now running an aggressive campaign to discredit Barney, Howard, and Opie try to convince Andy to re-enter the race.
 Meanwhile, former town drunk Otis Campbell (Hal Smith), now long sober and driving an ice cream truck, is serving customers near Myers Lake when he sees the "monster" pop out of the lake.
 Otis races to the courthouse to tell Barney.
 Despite Andy's pleading with Barney to end his quest because people were laughing at him, Otis' report convinces Barney to resume the hunt for the monster.

-At Butler's Inn, Andy notices a picture with a dragon's head in it and remembering Ernest T.'s rhyme, Andy drives up to the Darlings' homestead, where Ernest T. now hangs out.
+At Butler's Inn, Andy notices a picture with a dragon's head in it.
+Remembering Ernest T.'s rhyme, Andy drives up to the Darlings' homestead, where Ernest T. now spends time.
 Briscoe Darling (Denver Pyle) and his daughter Charlene (Maggie Peterson) are delighted to see Andy.
 Andy manipulates Ernest T. into telling him when the monster will show up in Myers Lake again.

 At the lake, while Barney baits a trap, Andy spots Ernest T. going into a nearby stone quarry shed.
-Butler arrives at the shed to futilely get Ernest T. to reel the monster back in, but Andy catches both of them in the act.
-Barney and Howard follow Andy to the shed, and Andy makes it look like Barney plotted to make Butler overconfident and force his hand.
-Butler had found some old dragon artifacts, presumably left by the restaurant's former owners, and hired Ernest T. to instigate a hoax at Myers Lake to attract customers.
+Butler arrives at the shed to futilely get Ernest T. to reel in the monster, but Andy catches both of them in the act.
+Barney and Howard follow Andy to the shed.
+Andy makes it seem that Barney plotted to make Butler overconfident and force his hand.
+Butler had found some old dragon artifacts, presumably left by the restaurant's former owners and hired Ernest T. to instigate a hoax at Myers Lake to attract customers.
 Howard takes pictures of Barney with the dragon's head for the newspaper, and Andy tells Butler about the legal consequences of his actions.

-Later, at a campaign rally for Acting Sheriff Fife, Barney learns that Andy opted out of the sheriff's race to give Barney a better chance to win, he humbly asks the crowd to vote for Andy as a write-in candidate because "That's exactly what I'm gonna do."
+Later, at a campaign rally for Acting Sheriff Fife, Barney learns that Andy opted out of the sheriff's race to give Barney a better chance to win.
+He humbly asks the crowd to vote for Andy as a write-in candidate because "That's exactly what I'm gonna do."
 Andy is eventually elected sheriff, and promptly reappoints Barney as Deputy.
 Opie accepts a newspaper job in Binghamton, and Barney and Thelma Lou finally get married, with Ernest T. and the Darlings joining in the celebration.